 Is this fund actually worthwhile for the Swiss Red Cross?

-Definitely and here is a quick example: Suppose you invest CHF 20,000.
-If the fund distributes 1.5% (approx. CHF 300), then after one year you will receive around CHF 150, and the SRC will receive a donation of CHF 240 (CHF 150 from you and CHF 90 from Zürcher Kantonalbank, representing half of its fund management fee).
+It pays off – for you and the Swiss Red Cross.
+Here is a quick example: Suppose you invest CHF 20,000.
+If the fund distributes 1.5% (approx. CHF 300), then after one year you will receive around CHF 150, and the SRC will receive a donation of CHF 248 (CHF 150 from you and CHF 98 from Zürcher Kantonalbank, representing half of its fund management fee).

 How is the fund money invested?